awesomephant/blog/_posts/2017-08-27-dissertation.md

 Another significant set of changes to Torten come after the Berlin wall, largely due to the emergence of DIY-retail.
 With an abundance of facade materials, garden decorations, windows, doors and roofing materials suddenly available, home-owners made a series of individual changes that define the settlement today.

+Figures ? through ? show a wide variety of doors, windows, fittings, landscaping features and seasonal decorations.
+Surprisingly, elements of the original buildings such as house numbers and door handles still appear throughout the settlement, however not always in their original location - Figure ? shows original house numbers attached to a garage door along the secondary road.

 Recognition of architectural heritage, some of the buildings have been aquired by the local government and returned to their original state.
 There was some legislation put in place in the late 1990s to prevent major structural changes, although as Schwarting points out this has its own set of problems - some of the regulations prescribe things that are inconsistent with the original drawings.
 Maybe bring up tehe issue of colour here - we only have black and white photographs of the buildings giving the impression that they were all pristine white, when in reality they maybe had quite subtle colour choices.

 Today, Torten is fully enveloped by industrial and residential areas built at various times.